Oral isotretinoin, Accutane, Roaccutane, Claravis, Oratane.

 However – know this – acne can come back after Accutane – yet now your skin is dry with acne.

 What does this mean?
 Getting rid of your acne is not just about fixing your skin’s sebum.
+This is also why taking birth control to get rid of acne is not a good idea.

 Skin sebum is just one piece of your acne puzzle.